 Question.
 One of the concerns that has often been expressed about expanding home care is the so-called "woodworking" effect.
 Do you believe that there would be a major change in behavior among family caregivers if a long-term care benefit were available?
-Do you believe informal caregiving would greatly diminish in favor of
+Do you believe informal caregiving would greatly diminish in favor of paid care?

 Answer.
 I do not believe that the "woodworking" effect poses a substantial problem.
 This does not mean that there would be no change in the behavior of caregivers, however.
 There would likely be changes-many of which would be desirable.
 We know that caregivers suffer great stress and often lowered physical health as a result of their experiences.
 And institutionalization of the impaired person often comes as a result of the caregiver being unable to continue in that role.
 Thus, we should welcome some tradeoffs.
 Indeed, offering paid care that would relieve some of the current burdens on caregivers might result in no overall change in how much care was delivered.
 Caregivers might be able to extend the period over which they offer care if they periodically get some relief from formal services, for example.
+Another area where there may be increased substitution of paid services would

 Another area where there may be increased substitution of paid services would be when care is reluctantly given.
 Such care is unlikely to be of very high quality and indeed may be associated with abuse of the impaired person.
 Again, increased reliance on formal care would be appropriate in this instance.

+The index of formal care would be appropriate in this instance.
 Most caregivers feel that what they do is important and studies have indicated that even when formal services are available, family and other unpaid caregivers continue to play a pivotal role.
 The most likely effect of adding formal services is an improvement in the quality of life for the patient as these additional services complement rather than substitute for informal care.
 Use of services will rise, but this is likely to be a positive change on balance and not a negative one.